-Tortelli alla parmigiana with spinach and ricotta cheese are one of the most famous and tasty recipe of Emilia’s tradition.
+Tortelli alla parmigiana with spinach and ricotta cheese is one of the most famous and tasty recipes of Emilia’s tradition.

-They are a symbol of the Italian cuisine, of ancient origin, and usually were served on Christmas Eve, when eating meat was forbidden for religious reason.
+They are a symbol of Italian cuisine, of ancient origin, and usually were served on Christmas Eve, when eating meat was forbidden for religious reasons.

-Luckily they not anymore a Christian prerogative, but a delicacy you can eat every day of the year, especially if you can find a top notch quality ricotta cheese and fresh spinach.
+Luckily they are not anymore a Christian prerogative but a delicacy you can eat every day of the year, especially if you can find a top-notch quality ricotta cheese and fresh spinach.

 Ingredients for tortelli alla parmigiana with spinach and ricotta cheese

 - 400 grams of 0 wheat flour

 - 700 grams of Swiss chard or spinach